-The University of Washington School of Nursing seeks applications and nominations for Professor and Chair of the Department of Family and Child Nursing.
-The School seeks an academic leader of distinction, qualified for a tenured appointment at senior faculty rank.
-An earned doctorate in nursing or related field is preferred.
-The University of Washington is building a culturally diverse faculty.
-The University is an Equal Opportunity/Affirmative Action Employer.
+The University of Washington School of Nursing seeks applications and nominations for the Chair of the Department of Psychosocial & Community Health.
+The School seeks an academic leader of distinction, qualified for a tenured appointment at the rank of Professor at a research-intensive academic institution.
+University of Washington faculty engage in teaching, research and service.
+Nursing license and earned doctorate in nursing or related field (or foreign equivalent) are required.

 The department Chair has the primary responsibility for oversight and facilitation of faculty and staff career development, fiscal health, as well as ensuring that the departmental teaching and service responsibilities are met and distributed fairly among the faculty members.
 All of the department Chairs participate actively in the leadership and decision-making of the School.
 The successful candidate must possess a distinguished record of leadership, a dedication and experience of excellence in clinical and research programs, as well as a strong commitment to education at multiple levels, including undergraduate, graduate, post-graduate and mid-career training.